 iOS is getting better and faster with every new version.
 At the WWDC 2019 the latest update to the iPhone operating system was announced, as well as the introduction of Dark Mode, Apple ID and renovated voice assistant Siri.
-For more news for the regular Apple user, click here.
 For a fuller feature list, see the official Apple’s website.
 Today, it’s time to lift the veil on the technical advancements of iOS 13.
-How is the new iOS different from a developer’s point of view?

 The developer’s view of iOS 13